13th Boy: Storyline

-Hee-So Eun is determined to find her fated one, she has dated 12 boys so far, but to her, her love stops there.
-Hoping and Trying to get back with boyfriend number 12, Won-Jun Kang, it seems as though it's going to be a difficult task.
-Not just because he is not interested anymore, but also because, what exactly lies in her past that she has forgotten?
-The only clues left is a very special gift, a mysterious boy, and her long to be remembered thoughts from before.
+Hee-So Eun is determined to find her fated one; she has dated 12 boys so far, but to her, her love stops there.
+Hoping and trying to get back with boyfriend number 12, Won-Jun Kang, it seems as though it's going to be a difficult task.
+Not just because he is not interested anymore, but also because... what exactly lies in her past that she has forgotten?
+The only clue left is a very special gift, a mysterious boy, and her long-to-be remembered thoughts from before.